billyjf/aws_api_gateway_http_proxy_redirect_rewrite/README.md

 Code/Cloudformation.

 # Usage
-`./deploy.sh` from a workstation and/or build system, such as Travis.
+`./deploy.sh` or `./test.sh` from a workstation and/or build system, such as Travis.